B2B PR – Five steps to an effective B2B communication strategy

 Be realistic, business people will not place an order for many hundreds of thousands of pounds off the back of a piece of marketing communication.
 However, they will express interest by following a link or subscribing to a newsletter, or requesting a download.
 Once this is received, it’s at this point that your business development people should step in and take over the lead while your marketing communication continues to work in the background.

 Your marketing team should also be aware of the technical tools available to help you track engagement from your B2B communications.
 For example, make sure that you measure clicks on online links.
 If you are putting a post onto LinkedIn or sending an email to your prospects, then track the URLs with a campaign name, medium and source.
 If you use Google Analytics, you can generate a tracking code using their Campaign URL builder here.
 This all helps give a fuller picture of the impact and effectiveness of your B2B communications and where there might be weaknesses to address.

 5. Relevance and cost-efficiency

 The choice of marketing vehicles then comes down to relevance and cost-efficiency, i.e. how do we get our message to your target audience in the most cost efficient way?

 Because your strategy will be well-planned and measurable, you can then test different media and messages to see which gain the most traction, thereby increasing cost-efficiency over time.

 When a company is tackling multiple markets there will be a range of vehicles being deployed with some overlap.
 The important thing is for everyone in your team to be clear about your desired outcome for each given capability and market.

 The golden rule

 Essentially the better you design and execute, the better the outcome – for those engineers** in the audience: does this sound familiar?

-** We are passionate about helping engineers and technical people to communicate more effectively with customers, colleagues and the media because we believe you are a remarkable group of people who make the world a better place and often don’t get the credit you deserve.
+** We are passionate about helping B2B Technology Businesses and their people to communicate more effectively with customers, colleagues and the media because we believe you are a remarkable group of people who make the world a better place and often don’t get the credit you deserve.